-One common challenge perceived by SME’s is general lack of support by banks.
+One common challenge perceived by SMEs is the general lack of support by banks.
 Business owners, as a result, tend to shun banks and go to great lengths to secure alternative financing for their businesses.

 But given the aggressive marketing of loan products by financial institutions, one tends to wonder whether it is the banks that are reluctant to lend or it’s the businesses that are not well prepared to borrow.
 Understanding what the banks look for when assessing loan applications can significantly increase the possibility of accessing funding.